ndzik/heuron/README.md

 There is still some work to do, but the basic idea and functionality is there for a correct by construction neural network description via Haskell.

+# Haskell.V3

+V2 together with the PyTorch approach seems like a solid foundation, I still have to iron out some usage pattern and type constraints to make the use more ergonomic.

 ## FAQ